Configure the recovery interval Server Configuration Option

-This option is an advanced option and should be changed only by an experienced database administrator or certified SQL Server technician.
+This option is an advanced option and should be changed only by an experienced database administrator or certified SQL Server professional.

 Typically, we recommend that you keep the recovery interval at 0, unless you experience performance problems.
 If you decide to increase the recovery-interval setting, we recommend increasing it gradually by small increments and evaluating the effect of each incremental increase on recovery performance.